 One of the wonderful features of Microsoft Flow is the ability to connect with a bevy of third party sites, like Twitter and Facebook.
 The age-old issue of wanting to forward attachments and upload them to SharePoint is resolved with a simple Flow configuration.
 Additionally, you can connect to Twitter, Blogger, Box, Disqus, and more.

-Flow gives your users the power to create their own automations to help their day-to-day business, but probably won’t replace the heavy lifting in SharePoint Designer.
+Flow gives your users the power to create their own SharePoint automation to help their day-to-day business, but probably won’t replace the heavy lifting in SharePoint Designer.
 Microsoft will still support SharePoint Designer until 2026 at least, so it’s not going away any time soon.